twknab/mean_template/readme.md

 technical developmental issues I hit when building things out.
 I kept this there for my future reference, if I ever hit the same issues again when building.

+One last note: The `/server/server.js` has been modularized already.
+I also setup some Mongoose Middleware, in the event you use session and want an easy way to manage data.
+This can be deleted along with the `/server/middlware` folder if you are not requiring it for your project.

 [HOW TO CUSTOMIZE]: